todaywasawesome/leaksignal/README.md

 After you've verified that the filter is running, you can configure the policy to check for specific sensitive data types or patterns.
 For examples of preconfigured and performance tested policies, see [LeakSignal Policies](#policies)

 All regex is standard PCRE.

-@max do we have a yaml schema? (seems like there's one specific for command and one for local e.g. alerts)

 - Match rules - how to write ( nd optimize)
 - Creating Alerts